- What is the Massachusetts Do Not Call Program?

 Subscribers will receive the consumer's residential telephone number and last name.
 This information is protected from general disclosure and inspection or for use for any other purpose.
 Telephone solicitors must use the list solely for the purpose of the Do Not Call program.

 No. Copies of the list may not be made.
 Each separate legal entity needs to buy a copy of the list.
 Any business that wants to obtain a copy of the list may do so and pay the appropriate fee.

 Anyone who violates the provisions of the Do Not Call Law is subject to enforcement by the Massachusetts Attorney General or individual consumer.

 - The Massachusetts Attorney General may investigate and prosecute violations of this law.
 This may result in a fine of up to $5,000 for each violation but not less than $1,500 for a violation involving a consumer who is 65 years of age or older.

 - Any consumer who has received more than 1 unsolicited sales telephone call during a 12-month period may bring a legal action in court to have any further calls stopped and to recover a financial award.
 Consumers may be awarded up to $5,000 in damages or the actual amount of the injury whichever is greater.
 The winner may also be awarded reasonable attorney's fees and costs from the other party.

 Telephone solicitors and list brokers who are aware of parties violating the law are encouraged to report such misconduct and provide supporting evidence by filing a complaint.

-An out of state corporation can either make arrangements with a Massachusetts resident to act as their agent for service of process or, they can allow the Secretary of the Commonwealth to accept service of process.
+An out of state corporation can either make arrangements with a Massachusetts resident to act as its agent for service of process or, it can allow the Secretary of the Commonwealth to accept service of process.
 The address of the Secretary of the Commonwealth is: